-If you’re also confused about it, don’t worry - it’s completely understandable that you’d want reliable information about such an important exam.
+If you’re also confused about it, don’t worry - understandably, you’d want reliable information about such an important exam.

 Many students think that if they graduate from medical universities outside the United Kingdom, they would have to sit additional and more stringent exams to be recognised by the GMC before working or specialising.
-The UKMLA was created specifically to avoid that, and to test every student who is about to practise in the UK in the exact same way.
+The UKMLA was created specifically to avoid that and to test every student who is about to practise in the UK similarly.

 Table of Contents

 - What does the UKMLA GMC Exam comprise?

 - What are the advantages of the UKMLA?

 - How much will the UKMLA cost?